byuistats/DS250-Cannon/content/Slides/p1/_index.md

 date: 2020-05-01T11:02:05+06:00
 lastmod: 2020-09-15T10:42:26+06:00
 weight: 7
-draft: true
+draft: false
 # search related keywords
 keywords: [""]
 ---

 <!------------------------------------------
 {{% notice info %}}
   We are going to start learning the pandas package while we explore the names data for our project.
-[What is in a name?](../../projects/project-1/)
+[What is in a name?](../../projects/project-1//)
 {{% /notice %}}

 {{% notice note %}}